RaedAddala/Neon/README.md

 # Neon Live Streaming Platform

-Neon is a Microservice Live Streaming Platform for Software Engineer Streamers.
+Neon is a Microservice Live Streaming Platform for Software Engineering Streamers.

 ## Technologies Used